elijahthis/baby-crawler/README.md

 * **Cloud Native:** Fully containerized with Docker & Docker Compose.
 * **Metrics:** Prometheus Metrics.

+## 🏗️ Architecture
+Best Use: Highly efficient fetching / storing of static content
+* Collecting data for LLM datasets
+* SEO / Link analysis (site graphs, finding broken links, etc.)
+* Web archiving
+* Vulnerability Scanning (filtering for secrets, keys, etc.)

+This project is under an MIT license.
+Please feel free to reach out if you find other creative uses for this project.

 ## 🚀 Getting Started

 ### Prerequisites